Configure Automation1 for EtherCAT

 TwinCAT Overview

-TwinCAT is a real-time automation control software suite and an industry standard for the TwinCAT communication protocol.
-TwinCAT runs under the Windows OS and uses Visual Studio as a front-end.
-TwinCAT includes two packages, the XAE and XAR:
+The Windows Control and Automation Technology (TwinCAT) is a real-time automation control software suite and an industry standard for the TwinCAT communication protocol.
+TwinCAT runs on the Windows operating system and uses Visual Studio for its front-end.

 • eXtended Automation Engineering (XAE): SDK for building and developing TwinCAT applications